Bridging Semantics and Geometry: A Decoupled LVLM-SAM Framework for Reasoning Segmentation in Optical Remote Sensing: Introduction

 Although Large Vision–Language Models (LVLMs) have demonstrated impressive instruction following and multimodal reasoning on natural images, directly applying them to RS is far from sufficient.
 In terms of training data and objectives, mainstream LVLMs (e.g., LLaVA-1.5~\citep{liu2023improvedllava}, InternVL3~\citep{zhu2025internvl3}, and Qwen-2.5-VL~\citep{bai2025qwen2}, which are the open-source models we adopt in our study) are primarily optimized for image--text instruction following, visual question answering, document understanding, and grounding with boxes, rather than dense, pixel-accurate segmentation masks.
 This mismatch yields domain gaps (e.g., nadir views, tiny objects, repetitive textures, and geographic semantics that differ markedly from the natural images dominating current LVLM training corpora) and task gaps (e.g., from captioning/question-answering or box-level grounding to fine-grained mask delineation).
 Even if an LVLM correctly parses an implicit query, converting its reasoning into reliable, fine-grained masks remains nontrivial because current LVLM heads and training signals are not tailored for precise spatial delineation.
-Moreover, early RS reasoning-segmentation pipelines that map compressed LVLM embeddings directly to masks with a monolithic decoder suffer from information bottlenecks, limited interpretability, and restricted architectural scalability \citep{li2025segearth}.
+Moreover, early RS reasoning-segmentation pipelines that map compressed LVLM embeddings directly to masks with a monolithic decoder~\citep{li2025segearth} suffer from an intrinsic information bottleneck.
+Specifically, attempting to encode high-frequency visual details into compact semantic embeddings (e.g., a single \texttt{<SEG>} token) inevitably leads to the loss of fine-grained spatial fidelity required for precise RS object delineation, while the rigid monolithic design restricts architectural scalability and the opaque implicit decoding process limits interpretability.